-AlzheimersNet is your guide to memory care in Scranton, PA.
-Memory care facilities provide housing and care for seniors with Alzheimer's disease and other types of dementia.
-Memory care empowers seniors with memory impairment to stay as active and engaged as possible, while living in a dignified, comfortable and supervised environment.
-Our local Senior Living Advisors are widely knowledgeable about memory care in Scranton, PA and surrounding areas.
-After an initial assessment, your advisor will recommend a list of memory care providers that fit your loved one's individual requirements for care and living preferences, as well as your family's budget.
+AlzheimersNet is your comprehensive guide to memory care in Scranton, PA.
+Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
+Our local Senior Living Advisors are expert in dementia care in Scranton, PA and surrounding areas.
+After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Facts about Scranton

 The official website for the city of Scranton is http://www.scrantonpa.gov/.